SemanticMediaWiki/SemanticMediaWiki/src/MediaWiki/Search/README.md

 - `SearchResult`
 - `SearchResultSet`

-### Search profile
+## Search profile

 Classes that provide an additional search form to support structured searches in `Special:Search` with the help of the [`SpecialSearchProfileForm`](https://www.mediawiki.org/wiki/Manual:Hooks/SpecialSearchProfileForm) hook.

 - `SearchProfileForm`
 - `QueryBuilder`

-Form specific classes to generate a HTML from a JSON definition that is hosted in `Rule:Search-profile-form-definition`.
+Form specific classes to generate a HTML from a JSON definition that are assigned a `"type": "SEARCH_FORM_DEFINITION_RULE"`.

 - `Form\FormsBuilder`
 - `Form\FormsFactory`